Coronation of George VI and Elizabeth: The Queen

 The Queen was crowned and anointed in a much smaller and simpler ceremony.
 This began immediately after the homage to the King finished, when the Queen knelt in prayer before the altar.
 She then went to the Faldstool, which had been placed before the altar, where she knelt under a canopy, which was held by the Duchesses of Norfolk, Rutland, Buccleuch, and Roxburghe.
-The Archbishop anointed her, placed on her fourth finger on her right hand the Queen's ring, and then crowned her, at which point the Princesses and peeresses donned their coronets.
-She was then handed her Sceptre with the Cross and the Ivory Rod with the Dove, before walking over to her own throne beside the King, where she sat.
+The Archbishop anointed her, placed on her fourth finger on her right hand the Queen Consort's Ring, and then crowned her, at which point the Princesses and peeresses donned their coronets.
+She was then handed the Queen Consort's Sceptre with Cross and the Queen Consort's Ivory Rod with Dove, before walking over to her own throne beside the King, where she sat.

 End of the service

 The Offertory followed, in which the King and Queen offered their regalia on the Altar.
 They then received Holy Communion from the Archbishop and were passed their crowns before returning to their thrones where they were also given their sceptres back.
 Te Deum was sung by the choir.
 A recess followed, during which the King and Queen proceeded to St Edward's Chapel.
 There, the King delivered the Sceptre with the Dove to the Archbishop who laid it on the altar.
 The bearers of the Orb, the Golden Spurs and St Edward's Staff delivered these to the Dean of Westminster, who laid them on the altar in the chapel.
-The King was disrobed of his Royal Robe of State by the Lord Great Chamberlain and put on the Robe of Purple Velvet.
+The King was disrobed of his Royal Robe of State by the Lord Great Chamberlain and put on the Robe of Estate.
 The King, now wearing the Imperial State Crown, was then given the Orb by the Archbishop.

 While the King and Queen were in the chapel, the Officers of Arms arranged the procession out of the abbey, which was similar in form to the procession into the abbey.
 The King and Queen then joined the procession, with the King carrying the Sceptre with the Cross in his right hand and the Orb in his left, while the Queen carried her Sceptre with the Cross in her right hand and the Ivory Rod with the Dove in her left.
 They proceeded to the West Door of the Abbey as the National Anthem, "God Save the King", was sung.